hislam000/CSC-599.70-Course-Project/Part II: Course_Project/project_findings.md

 (b) Does the inclusion of this additional data raise any ethical considerations?

 - [X] One ethical consideration could be that the zip codes act like a sector divider.
-Thus, we get an idea of the common rent prices in different areas of New York City, which gives an indication of the social classes of tanants living in those areas.
+Thus, we get an idea of the common rent prices in different areas of New York City, which gives an indication of the social classes of tenants living in those areas.

 # (2) Data Exploration.
 (a) What outliers present issues for your analysis?
 How have you chosen to handle them?
 Why?

-- [X] Outliers are luxury apartements with very high rent price and cheaply rented apartments.
+- [X] Outliers are luxury apartments with very high rent price and cheaply rented apartments.

 (b) To what extent do missing values pose a challenge for your analysis?
 How have you chosen to handle them?
 Why?